How To Build A Community of Brand Advocates

 And since I love these products, I spread the word without any incentive.

 Just like in the consumer world, B2B buyers are increasingly basing their buying decisions on peer recommendations.
-According to Google, 60 percent of business technology customers search for peer testimonials during the decision-making process.
+According to Google research, 60 percent of business technology customers search for peer testimonials during the decision-making process.

 That’s why it’s important for B2B marketers to include brand advocates in every aspect of their business.
 Your advocates hold amazing power.
 If you can guide their passion, you’ll get more high-quality referrals and drive sales.